madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vllm-acceleration/1-overview-and-build.md

 vLLM is an open-source, high-throughput inference and serving engine for large language models (LLMs).
 It’s designed to make LLM inference faster, more memory-efficient, and scalable, particularly during the prefill (context processing) and decode (token generation) phases of inference.

-## Key Features
+## Key features
-* Continuous batching: dynamically merges incoming inference requests into larger batches, maximizing Arm CPU utilization and overall throughput.
+* Continuous batching: dynamically merges incoming inference requests into larger batches, maximizing Arm CPU utilization and overall throughput
-* KV Cache Management: efficiently stores and reuses key-value attention states, sustaining concurrency across multiple active sessions while minimizing memory overhead.
+* KV cache management: efficiently stores and reuses key-value attention states, sustaining concurrency across multiple active sessions while minimizing memory overhead
-* Token Streaming: streams generated tokens as they are produced, enabling real-time responses for chat or API scenarios.
+* Token streaming: streams generated tokens as they are produced, enabling real-time responses for chat or API scenarios
-## Interaction Modes
+## Interaction modes
 You can use vLLM in two main ways:
-- Using an OpenAI-Compatible REST Server: vLLM provides a /v1/chat/completions endpoint compatible with the OpenAI API schema, making it drop-in ready for tools like LangChain, LlamaIndex, and the official OpenAI Python SDK.
+- Using an OpenAI-Compatible REST Server: vLLM provides a /v1/chat/completions endpoint compatible with the OpenAI API schema, making it drop-in ready for tools like LangChain, LlamaIndex, and the official OpenAI Python SDK
-- Using a Python API: load and serve models programmatically within your own Python scripts for flexible local inference and evaluation.
+- Using a Python API: load and serve models programmatically within your own Python scripts for flexible local inference and evaluation

 vLLM supports Hugging Face Transformer models out-of-the-box and scales seamlessly from single-prompt testing to production batch inference.